greeeny101/Hive-Thermostat-Zigbee2MQTT/README.md

 # Hive Thermostat Zigbee2MQTT

-Configuration for a Hive thermostat using  that aims to recreate the actions found on the hive remote - minus the schedule.
+Configuration for a Hive thermostat that aims to recreate the actions found on the hive remote

 ## Introduction

-The climate integration in HA sends MQTT messages to an exdpoint that is incompatible with what is expected from Zigbee2MQTT.
+The climate integration in HA sends MQTT messages to a topic that is incompatible with what is expected from Zigbee2MQTT.
 This results in the thermostat receiving an unrecognised command.
 This causes the thermostat to set the __occupied heating setpoint__ to